AMEApp/TrillionShopifySDK/viewer/README.md

 ## To embed the Viewer on your site, you need to do the following

-1. Add an image of your product as a thumbnail for the viewer
+1. Add an image of your product as a preview for the viewer
 2. Add a code snippet
 3. Set your Activation key
 4. Edit trillion_viewer.liquid regarding your theme